 Have you ever tried to get a job done, grabbing what everyone tells you is the correct tool only to find the whole experience a terrible mess?
-You re-read the instructions, look at other people’s examples and maybe even bring in an expert to help.
+You re-read the instructions, looked at other people’s examples, and maybe brought in an expert to help.

 Ultimately, despite best efforts, you’re still left with a polished mess that gets put in the corner and only brought out for special guests.

 So there you have it – the process of creating a vision, mission and values statement.
 Surely there must be something better.

 Hang on!
 The vision, mission and value statements are the cornerstones of strategy and planning.
 Almost every strategy workshop will start with either reviewing them or creating these statements.
 It’s impossible to read a piece of literature related to business or strategy and not have the development of such statements or the quoting of them at the core of the whole process.
 Many a consultant has made a living purely by helping businesses to define and refine them.